maialenz/CookBook/README.md

 - Admin user has access to all pages
 - Admin has the option to remove or edit any users recipes.
+- Admin has a specific tab where they have the possibility to create edit or delete courses.
+This option is also shown on the Admin's profile

+---

+#### **Specific Edit Recipe Features:**

+- The form opens prefilled, so the user can see the information previously entered so they can see what information they want updated.
+- A submit button to update the information on the db.
+- A cancel button to cancel the operation and get back to the main page.

+---

+#### **Specific Delete Recipe Feature:**

+- A modal that opens a confirmation box where the user has to accept their decision.
+- The modal give the user a cancel choice or an edit choice in case the user has changed their mind.

+---

+#### **Specific Security Features:**

+- If a user gets hold of a link that does not exist anymore, the user will be redirected to a 404 page
+- If a user tries to edit a recipe that does not exist, they'll be redirected to ad 404 page.
+- If there is a server error, the user will be redirected to a 500 page.
+- If the user and the recipe_by don't match, the user will be redirected to a 404 page
+- If the user is not logged in, the user cannot add any recipes
+- If the user is not admin, the user cannot add any courses
+- If admin is not logged in, admin cannot create, edit or delete courses
 ---

 ### Features left to implement